craig-willis/csdms-2022-tutorial/5-external-data.md

 ## Key points:
 * Whole Tale allows you to register and add external data to your tales to prevent duplication of data and ensure proper attribution.
+* Whole Tale has an extensible data registration framework and we regularly add providers for new communities.
+Currently, data can be registered from Zenodo, Dataverse, DataONE member nodes, Materials Data Facility and soon DERIVA systems.

 ## Next